PapenfussLab/gridss/Readme.md

 # Output

-Gridss is fundamentally a structural variantion breakpoint caller.
+Gridss is fundamentally a structural variation breakpoint caller.
 Variants are output as VCF breakends.
 Each call is a breakpoint consisting of two breakends, one from location A to location B, and a reciprocal record from location B back to A. Note that although each record fully defines the call, the VCF format required both breakend to be written as separate record.

 ## Quality score

 Gridss calculates quality scores according to the model outlined in [paper].
 As gridss does not yet perform multiple test correction or score recalibration, **QUAL scores are vastly overestimated for all variants**.
 As a rule of thumb, variants with QUAL >= 500 and have assembles from both sides of the breakpoint (AS > 0 & RAS > 0) are considered HIGH quality, variant with QUAL >= 250 but can only be assembled from one breakend (AS > 0 | RAS > 0) are considered MEDIUM quality, and variants with low QUAL score or lack any supporting assemblies are considered LOW quality.

 ## Non-standard INFO fields